Updated: Jul 18, 2022

 Touch, smell and feel the plant in nature.
 Planting takes place during the winter rainfall season (July-August).
 Harvesting season is during our hot summer months (January-March).
 Then, visit a rooibos factory and see the process of grading, sieving, sterilising and packing of rooibos tea.

 If farming isn't your thing, try pampering yourself with products made from natural rooibos.
 Sample lovely cosmetic products & soaps.
-Also, treat your family and friends with rooibos baking and preservatives to take home.
+Furthermore, treat your family and friends with rooibos baking and preservatives to take home.
 Finally, enjoy a wine and rooibos food pairing.
 Delicious and unique!

 Finally, if you love food history, visit the Old Gaol Museum for a look at the history of the Clanwilliam, SA's 7th oldest town, and it's number one product.
 The Rooibos Room features original product packaging, the rooibos samples of Benjamin Ginsberg and the original tools they used in harvesting and packing of rooibos.
 The Rooibos tour is a fun slice of history and a great alternative to wine tasting.
 It would also be a great way to sober-up the day after a day of wine tasting!